Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Background

 The drug-like chemical space is estimated to consist of $10^{33}$ synthesisable molecules \cite{polishchuk2013estimation}.
-To explore this space, several studies aim to improve the chemical exploration carried out by the RL agent.
-To improve the diversity in RL-based \textit{de novo} drug design, \citet{blaschke2020memory} introduced a count-based method that reduces the reward, i.e., reward shaping \cite{laud2004theory}, for similar molecules based on their structure.
-The work of \citet{park2024molairmolecularreinforcementlearning} and \citet{wang2024exselfrl} employs memory and prediction-based intrinsic motivation to improve the reward of the generated molecules.
-Moreover, \citet{svensson2024diversityawarereinforcementlearningnovo} show that structure- and learning-based intrinsic rewards in combination with domain-specific reward shaping can improve the overall diversity.
-Our work takes on an additional perspective to enhance diversity.
-Rather than just encouraging diverse and explorative behavior via the reward signal, our work studies the effect of maximizing the diversity of the molecules that we evaluate and the agent learn from.
+To explore this space and improve the diversity of the generated molecules, several studies aim to improve the chemical exploration carried out by the RL agent.
+Without the use of any exploration technique, the policy easily collapses to generating only a few modes of the reward function, which leads to low diversity.
+To improve the diversity in RL-based \textit{de novo} drug design, \citet{blaschke2020memory} therefore introduces a count-based method that reduces the reward for similar molecules based on their structure.
+The work of \citet{park2024molairmolecularreinforcementlearning} and \citet{wang2024exselfrl} employs memory and learning-based intrinsic motivation to improve the reward of the generated molecules.
+Moreover, previous work shows that incorporating both structure- and learning-based information into the reward function can improve the overall diversity of \textit{de novo} drug design \cite{svensson2024diversityawarereinforcementlearningnovo}.
+Our work takes on a fundamentally alternative perspective to enhance diversity.
+Rather than just encouraging diverse and explorative behavior via the reward signal, our work studies the effect of maximizing the diversity of the molecules that we evaluate and learn from.

-To measure the diversity among a given set of molecules, several existing metrics have been proposed. \citet{hu2024hamiltonian} divides these metrics into two main categories: reference-based and distance-based.
-A reference-based metric compares a molecular set with a reference set to find the intersection.
-Distance-based metrics use pairwise distances among the molecular set to determine the diversity.